-His articles have appeared in SCI journals such as The Explicator, International Fiction Review, MELUS, Journal of Language, Literature and Culture, AMULA, American Notes and Queries and also in a number of renowned publications including The London Film and Media Reader, Notes on Contemporary Literature, Facts on File Companion to American Literature, Encyclopedia of African American Women, among others.
-His interview/article/profile has appeared in newspapers such as The Hindu, JoongAng Libo, Malayala Manorama and Mathrubhoomi.
+His articles have appeared in SCI journals such as The Explicator (Taylor and Francis), International Fiction Review, MELUS (Oxford Journals), Journal of Language, Literature and Culture, AMULA, American Notes and Queries and also in a number of renowned publications including The London Film and Media Reader, Notes on Contemporary Literature, Journal of Comics and Graphic Novels (Routledge, Taylor and Francis), Facts on File Companion to American Literature, Encyclopedia of African American Women, among others.
+His interview/article/profile is mentioned in media such as The Hindu, JoongAng Libo (South Korean), Malayala Manorama and Mathrubhoomi.

 Graphic Medicine, African American Literature/Toni Morrison